coddingtonbear/safdie/README.md

 ### Customizing your argument parser

-By default, Fuller will generate a new argument parser for you, but maybe you want to use `Gooey` or just want to add a few arguments of your own to the parser?
+By default, Safdie will generate a new argument parser for you, but maybe you want to use `Gooey` or just want to add a few arguments of your own to the parser?
 If so -- you can provide your own argument parser:

 ```python
 from argparse import ArgumentParser